 1. Build Rapport

 Coming across as empathetic in a conversation gets the person to open up more than when the interviewer is cold and accusatory.
 Rapport building is the root of effective communication.
-In fact, without rapport no one will be interested in your message.
+In fact, without rapport, no one will be interested in your message.
 Without rapport, you have little chance of getting to the bottom of the situation.

 TIP: Pause every so often or leave out details.
-Allow them the opportunity to fill in what you’ve left out.
-Liars have a prepared narrative in their mind.
-They will try to correct you when say something that is contrary to their version of the story.
+Allow the other person an opportunity to fill in what you’ve left out.
+Since liars have a prepared narrative in their minds, they’ll correct you when say something that is contrary to their version of the story.
 Those are the areas into which you will want to delve deeper.

 3. Surprise Them

 The person knows they are guilty and will be prepared for your questions.
 If you ask them something they do not expect, they will usually stumble when put on the spot.